 Roma women suffer from higher discrimination and difficulties in entering the labour market.
-Austria, Spain, Czech working and private life.
+Austria, Spain, Czech Republic, Portugal, Poland and Slovakia have implemented activities for Roma women and re-conciliation.
+In Austria and Spain Roma women were involved as beneficiaries in broader initiatives on re-conciliation between working and private life.
 A special programme for young women from vulnerable groups was implemented in the Czech Republic.
-Day-care centres for Roma children and co-operatives to employ their mothers were set up in Poland80.
+Day-care centres for Roma children and co-operatives to employ their mothers were set up in Poland.
 This has lead to a new model for improving the economic situation of women, using the women's potential and empowering them, breaking discrimination and social exclusion while at the same time respecting the cultural identity.
-An EQUAL DP in Portugal81, the project "P'lo sonho é que vamos", aimed at the development of an integrated approach towards the specific problems faced by Roma starting from the issue of children's support, to which Roma communities are particularly sensitive, to the rehearsal of adequate solutions for reconciling work and family, and the promotion of namely children's health.
+An EQUAL DP in Portugal, the project "P'lo sonho é que vamos", aimed at the development of an integrated approach towards the specific problems faced by Roma starting from the issue of children's support, to which Roma communities are particularly sensitive, to the rehearsal of adequate solutions for reconciling work and family, and the promotion of namely children's health.
 On the other hand, it aimed at promoting the recognition and reinforcement of the social and civic intervention of Roma women and communities, involving an association of Roma women, the only existing in the country together with support from public and private institutions.